Board Of Directors

 As a member of the Iowa Tribe of Oklahoma, Michelle Holiday – also known as Na-Sta’ Peme or “Good Heart Woman” – is deeply connected to her Tribal heritage, which continues to contribute greatly to her identity, career path, work ethic and commitment to helping to represent Native American tribes.

-Michelle has had an expansive career in helping to advise senior executives as their subject matter expert on energy policy, utilities, business strategy and tribal matters.
+Ms. Holiday is the President and Founder of Michelle Holiday and Associates and has had an expansive career in helping to advise senior executives as their subject matter expert on energy policy, utilities, business strategy and tribal matters.
 During her time with Edison International and Southern California Edison (SCE), she held various management positions in their government affairs, public affairs, customer service, and equal opportunity departments allowing her to work on energy policy, large transmission, independent power and renewable projects, stakeholder engagement and diversity initiatives.

 After more than 20 years of public affairs, tribal and energy industry experience, the company’s founder, Michelle L. Holiday is uniquely positioned to help clients successfully navigate from the tribal council chamber to corporate board room and Congressional offices.